biemster/rpi4_alpine_netboot/README.md

 When all went well and the Pi booted up, it's listening on SSH and accepting passwordless root login.
 The Alpine Wiki (https://wiki.alpinelinux.org/wiki/Raspberry_Pi_-_Headless_Installation) suggests that `setup-alpine` will not work, and the `/sbin/setup-*` scripts should be called individually.
-In my experience `setup-alpine` actually works fine and calling the individual scripts gives error, so let's take the traditional route (fall back to the above link if the following does not work for you):
+In my experience `setup-alpine` actually works fine, so let's take the traditional route (fall back to the above link if the following does not work for you):

 `# setup-alpine`